Memories of Ice: Plot

 Sideplots involve the Mott Irregulars, Bauchelain and Korbal Broach's necromancy and repeated drubbings by Quick Ben and the Bridgeburners, love emerging between Whiskeyjack and the Tiste Andii Korlat, and the Seguleh and Tool having to be repeatedly dissuaded from testing their prowess against one another by Lady Envy.

 Critical reception

 In their review, the SF Site said that Memories of Ice was "easily one of the best books of the year", saying Erikson had "infused new life into one of the oldest traditions of fiction, and has done so in a manner that genuinely captures and reinterprets the spirit of the original Greek and Norse sagas."

 Fantasy Book Reviews said that "Memories of Ice is a book full of wonderful characters from a wide variety of well conceived races."

 Pat on Pat's Fantasy Hotlist described the novel as "an undeniable masterpiece", with the reviewer remarking that "after reading fantasy novels for well nigh two decades, I can't believe that I can still be awed to such a degree by an author's work."

+James Tivendale placed Memories of Ice among his top fantasy novels and in a review for Grimdark Magazine wrote that the novel "is beautifully written and was the moment when Erikson cemented his position as a master weaver of tales that pluck the heartstrings."

+Publishers Weekly described the novel's writing as "gripping" and "vivid" and stated that its release placed Erikson "near the top of the epic fantasy pantheon."